campmaker LLC

 Other Vans

 RAM ProMasters, Mercedes Sprinters and Ford Transits are all good vans for camper conversions.
 They all have repair issues and all of them need to be maintained.
 RAM and Ford dealers are more readily available in the USA than Mercedes.
-The average Mercedes repairs cost about twice as much as the ProMaster and the Ford repairs are a little more expensive.
+The total cost of ownership for the Mercedes is about twice as much as the ProMaster.

 ProMaster versus the Ford Transit

-The Promaster has a more boxy shape.
-You get nearly six inches more useable East to West space.
-An East-West bed is a big space saver on the interior build.
+The Promaster has a more boxy shape and is easier to convert into a camper van.
 The boxier shape means few curves.
 The lower deck height in the ProMaster feels about right.
 The high-roof Transit is unnecessarily high, the low is too low, the middle is too low for an average height person.
 It’s missing the Goldilocks moment of “Just Right”.
 The front wheel drive is better than rear wheel drive for many things.
 Unless you need serious off-road capabilities, the FWD is quite effective on “back roads”.
 The FWD is outstanding in the snow, but make sure you have real snow tires.
 The Transit is at least $5,000 more and the AWD Transit is about $15,000 more than a FWD ProMaster.

 ProMaster Engine and other Mechanical Topics